Cayuse War: Ensuing violence

 The Oregon Rifles marched to The Dalles, arriving on December 21.
 Upon arriving there, they drove off a band of Native Americans, but not before the natives stole 300 head of cattle.
 There the troops built a stockade and named the post Fort Lee for the commander, though the small fortification was also called Fort Wascopam.
 In January 1848, a force of over 500 militiamen led by Colonel Cornelius Gilliam (who did not approve of the peace commission) marched against the Cayuse and other native inhabitants of central Oregon.
 These troops arrived at Fort Lee in February, and with a larger force, the militia forces pressed east towards the Whitman Mission.
 By March 4, the forces reached the mission after a battle at Sand Hollows.
 After reaching the mission, Colonel Gilliam set out to return to The Dalles with a small force to supply that settlement, before continuing to Oregon City to report to the governor.
-However, on the journey Gilliam was accidentally killed in camp, with Lee then continuing on to Oregon City with Gilliam’s body.
+However, on the journey, Gilliam was accidentally killed in camp, with Lee then continuing to Oregon City with Gilliam's body.
 Lee was then promoted to Colonel, but upon returning to the front resigned as colonel, but remained as an officer, after learning the troops had elected Lieutenant-Colonel James Waters as colonel to lead the troops.

 These militia forces were later supported by the United States Army.
 Some Cayuse initially refused to make peace and raided isolated settlements while others, considered friendly to the settlers, tried to work with the peace commission.
-The militia forces, eager for action, provoked both friendly and hostile Native Americans.
-Many Cayuse resisted, but they were unable to put up an effective opposition to the firepower of their opponents, and were driven into hiding in the Blue Mountains.
+The militia forces' actions led to confrontations with both friendly and hostile Native Americans.
+Many Cayuse resisted, but they were unable to put up an effective opposition to the firepower of their opponents and were driven into hiding in the Blue Mountains.

 In 1850, the tribe handed over five members (Tilaukaikt, Tomahas, Klokamas, Isaiachalkis, and Kimasumpkin) to be tried for the murder of the Whitmans.
 All five Cayuse were convicted by a military commission and hanged on June 3, 1850; see Cayuse Five.
 The hanging was conducted by U.S. Marshal Joseph L. Meek.